-FAQs about PEN and the Business of Editing
+FAQs — PEN and the Business of Editing

 What does a professional editor offer?

-An editor may work on several levels to ensure that your writing is accurate, concise, and logical.
-The type of editing required depends on several factors: What is the manuscript's condition?
-What are the goals?
+An editor will work to ensure that your writing is accurate, concise and logical.
+The type of editing required depends on several factors, which include: What is the manuscript's condition?
+What are your goals?
 How complex is the work?
 The level of editing affects the time the project will take.
-Defining the project's scope before it begins helps a professional editor stay within budget.
+Accurately defining the project's scope before it begins helps a professional editor meet your expectations and stay within budget.

 What are the levels of editing?